 When you decide to launch your line of products; you should work rigorously on MVP.
 Often, they do not realize that some of their efforts may go in vain or the process incorporated can be wrong.
-So, this blog is an amalgamation of every mistakes a startup makes when building an MVP and why they should avoid it.
+So, this blog is an amalgamation of every mistake a startup makes when building an MVP and why they should avoid it.

-We will first know what exactly is MVP?
+We will first know what exactly is MVP.

 MVP is a popular abbreviation for the term, Minimum Viable Product.
-It is known to be a concept from the Lean Startup which further emphasizes on the impact of the learning in the development of a new product.
+It is known to be a concept from the Lean Startup that further emphasizes the impact of learning in the development of a new product.
 Moreover, Eric Reis, defined MVP as the version of the new product that allows the marketing team to fetch and collect important information about the customers with a minimum amount of effort.

 Why MVP is important?

 The sole concept of MVP lies on the fact that it is all about testing, knowing what will bring value and what will not.
-In simpler terms, we can say that MVP is all the process known to understand the market demand.
+In simpler terms, we can say that MVP is all the processes known to understand the market demand.
 And, it is least about selling the products to the end customers.
 Often a startup owner may take this step for granted.
 They think that their product already has what is desired by the customers.
-But, it is known afterwards that such a product exists already in that category.
+But, it is known afterward that such a product exists already in that category.
 It is why it is asked to invest in MVP.
 MVP allows the companies in question to test the waters know the actual demand and predict if the value offered by them is required or will be something of use to the customers.
 Once you the answer to the above questions you can create a successful app.

 On a concluding note, an MVP can allow the company to test their business concepts.
 When a product is launched, the company can know what the target audience is and hence can alter its functionalities according to that particular audience in mind.
 If you are start-up this step is even more crucial for you.
 You can’t just rely on just your instincts or guts.
 You have to test the concept with the MVP and tailor the results and requirements accordingly.
 Only then you can be assured that the product you invested in has the power to offer you profits.
 Coming back to the topic, the mistakes an entrepreneur makes while creating an MVP–